Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Our Proposed Method

 \subsection{Pseudo-code Generator}

 Previous studies~\cite{stahlberg2019nmt} showed generating the text by using the neural network's maximum probability distribution often leads to low-quality results.
-Recently, most studies resort to beam search, and these studies can achieve state-of-the-art performance on text generation tasks.
-Therefore we also use the \textbf{Beam Search} algorithm~\cite{wiseman2016sequence} to generate pseudo-code for the source code in our proposed method {\tool}.
-The deep learning model has poor interpretability, but beam search effectiveness has been verified in theory, and beam search has an obvious connection to a theory in cognitive science (i.e., the uniform information density hypothesis)~\cite{meister2020if}.
+Recently, most studies~\cite{hu2018deep}\cite{hu2018summarizing} resorted to beam search, and these studies can achieve state-of-the-art performance on text generation tasks.
+Therefore we also use the Transformer Decoder and \textbf{Beam Search} algorithm~\cite{wiseman2016sequence} to generate pseudo-code for the source code in our proposed method {\tool}.
+The deep learning model has poor interpretability, but the effectiveness of the beam search algorithm has been verified via theory analysis, and the beam search algorithm has an obvious connection to a cognitive science theory (i.e., the uniform information density hypothesis)~\cite{meister2020if}.